 TRENTON, N.J. — New Jersey Governor-Elect Phil Murphy will assume office on January 16, 2018.
 His new administration is expected to address several key environmental and energy issues including:

 Renewable Energy – New Jersey is a net exporter of energy.
-New Jersey generates the majority of its electricity from natural gas, nuclear and renewables.
-Governor-elect Murphy has announced support to 100% clean energy sources by 2050.
-This includes:
+It generates the majority of its electricity from natural gas, nuclear energy, and renewable resources.
+Governor-Elect Murphy announced support to 100% clean energy sources by 2050, including the following:

 - Off-shore wind generation to support 3,500 MW by 2030 to power 1.5 million homes.

 - Re-establishing New Jersey as a national leader in solar energy production and job creation.
 New Jersey was once behind California in installed solar capacity.
-Jeanne Fox, who was the former President of the New Jersey Board of Public Utilities (BPU), is also on Murphy’s transition team.
-Mrs. Fox helped propel New Jersey in becoming a solar energy leader.
+Jeanne Fox, who was the former President of the New Jersey Board of Public Utilities, is also on Murphy’s transition team.
+Fox helped propel New Jersey toward becoming a solar energy leader.

 Electrical Infrastructure – Electrifying transportation to cut emissions.
-Transportation represents 40% of New Jersey’s GHG emissions.
+Transportation represents 40% of New Jersey’s greenhouse gas emissions.
 Electric vehicle infrastructure is expected to expand.

 Greenhouse Gas (GHG) Emissions – Reducing reliance on fossil fuels and investments in clean energy and energy efficiency.
 New Jersey is anticipated to rejoin the Regional Greenhouse Gas Initiative (RGGI).

-Site Remediation Program – Amendments to the Site Remediation Reform Act that was enacted in 2009 may be forthcoming.
-Improving the Act to address problems related to its implementation was a hot topic during the campaign.
+Site Remediation Program – Amendments to the Site Remediation Reform Act enacted in 2009 may be forthcoming.
+Improving the legislation to address problems related to its implementation was a hot topic during the campaign.